-One benefit of having a video inside. a blog post is that it will help your visitors remain on your site longer, sending a positive signal to Google that your content is being deeply consumed.
+One benefit of having a video inside of a blog post is that it will help your visitors remain on your site longer, sending a positive signal to Google that your content is being deeply consumed.

 If you haven’t invested heavily enough in video yet, hopefully these SEO statistics prove its worth.

-48. 22.6% of Google searches have image results in addition to text or video.
+48. 22.6% of Google searches have image results in addition to text or video. (source)

-49. Among Millennial and Gen Z customers, 62% prefer visual search to all other new technologies.
+49. Among Millennial and Gen Z customers, 62% prefer visual search to all other new technologies. (source)

 Needless to say when creating content, keep visual search needs in mind by adding relevant visuals with the appropriate alt text.